tmarjomaa/building4/content/posts/building-site2site-vpn-to-azure-using-raspberrypi.md

 linktitle: "Building a Site-to-Site VPN to Azure using Raspberry Pi"
 description: "In this blog article I will be building a site-to-site vpn between my home office and Azure using a Raspberry Pi."
 date: "2023-06-24T12:00:00+03:00"
-tags: ["azure", "raspberrypi", "vpngw", "bicep", "CLI"]
+tags: ["azure", "raspberrypi", "strongswan", "vpngw", "bicep", "CLI"]
 draft: false
 ---
-There are times when I need to use or test something in Azure using a private and secure connectivion from my hone office.
-This is where a VPN connections come into the picture.
-I had an extra Raspberry Pi laying around and decided to use it as a vpn gateway for my site-to-site connection.
+There are times when I need to use or test something in Azure using a private and secure connection from my home office.
+This is where VPN connections come into the picture.
+I had an extra Raspberry Pi laying around and decided to use it as a vpn gateway for the site-to-site connection.

 First we'll take a look of the overall architecture.
 Then we'll dig into provisioning the Azure resources, configuring the Raspberry Pi and the home office network.
 Lastly we'll make sure that the vpn tunnel is established and working.